New Zealand recovers six bodies from volcanic island in high-risk mission

 Weather conditions, both at sea and on the island, were favorable for the recovery, police said, but the operation took longer than expected because of the extensive protective equipment the recovery team needed to wear.

-Police said earlier on Thursday that six bodies could be seen on White Island, also known by its Maori name of Whakaari, from the air and there would be “very limited” opportunity to search for the other two.
+Police had been confident of the location of six of the bodies, as they had been viewed from the air but had cautioned there would be limited opportunity to search for the other two.

+“The New Zealand authorities have indicated they will return as soon as it is possible to do so,” Australian Foreign Minister Marise Payne told reporters in Sydney.

+Payne said the six bodies removed from the island were those of Australian tourists, adding that 11 injured Australians have now been transferred from overloaded burns units in New Zealand, with one more to be repatriated in the “coming days”.

+Payne said Australia was working with the United States and other countries to source some of the urgently needed 1.2 million square cms (186,000 square inches) of skin, an amount that far exceeds annual donations in New Zealand and Australia.

+“It’s jarring for us to hear just the sheer scale of that need because it amplifies just how horrific some of the injuries are,” Ardern told ABC Radio.

-Authorities have faced growing pressure from families of victims and the wider local community to recover the bodies as soon as possible.
-The operation has been repeatedly delayed due to the risk it posed to the those involved in the operation.
+Authorities had faced growing pressure in recent days from families of some victims to recover the bodies as soon as possible.

-New Zealand’s geological science agency GNS Science on Thursday put the risk of a further eruption over the next 24 hours at 50% to 60%.

 There has also been criticism of the fact that tourists were allowed on the island at all, given the risks of an active volcano.
 Ardern has announced an inquiry into the tragedy, which will address such broader questions.